Dales High Way - Skipton to Settle (★★★★★)

 Rain and a rainbow ahead

-But forgetting about the risk of rain for now, this track continues on across the fields, and then turns into a footpath as it starts to drop down towards the very northern end of Winterburn Reservoir - where we can cross over via a pretty stone bridge.
+Forgetting about the risk of rain for now, this track continues on across the fields, and then turns into a footpath, as it starts to drop down towards the very northern end of Winterburn Reservoir - where we cross over via a pretty stone bridge.

-From here the climbing resumes once again, and ahead lies just over two hundred meters of climbing, as we head up to The Weets.
+From here the climbing resumes once again - and we have a long, but once again fairly gradual, climb ahead - as we head up to The Weets.

 Looking back towards the reservoir (and our bridge)